 The reason behind the name Singye Dzong was because the cliff of Singye Dzong looks like Singye (The Lion).
 As per Singye Dzong history, it’s said that there are eight more Dzongs like Gawa, Tsemo, Rinchen, Duelwa, Namkha, Dorji and Pema Dzong with one crematorium each.

 All those Dzongs individually represent eight manifestations of Guru Padmasambhava.
 But all those Dzongs are embedded inside cliffs which are believed to come out at the right time.
 They are basically holy mountains of Singye Dzong.

 In Gawa Dzong, we can see the treasures revealed by Guru from a nearby Lake.
 This Dzong also has many religious sites such as Guru Kurjey (the body image of Guru), Guru Chhipgaar (Guru’s Saddle), Jachhung Gondo (Garuda’s egg), Khandu Yeshey Tshogyal’s cave and Zangdo Pelri.

 Singye Dzong is a large pilgrimage site.
 I was told that it would take at least 14 days to visit all its sacred sites.
-But now this is one of the top selling local travel packages in Bhutan.
-I feel it’s not at all necessary you to subscribe those travel packages.
+But now this is one of the top-selling local travel packages in Bhutan.
+I feel it’s not at all necessary for you subscribe to those travel packages.

 It’s quite easy.
-You just need to carry sleeping bag, rain coat, rations, chocolates, utensils, gloves, comfortable shoes, warm cloths and then off you can hit the road.
+You just need to carry a sleeping bag, raincoat, rations, chocolates, utensils, gloves, comfortable shoes, warm clothes and then off you can hit the road.
 However, Singye Dzong weather won’t treat you well during summer and winter.
 Better plan your Singye Dzong Adventure in Spring or early Autumn.

 Singye Dzong for Tourists